-The Mayor to present a Certificate of Service from the City of South Perth to the Hon Bill Grayden in recognition of his commitment as President and a Board Member of the South Perth Senior Citizens Association.
+The Mayor presented a Certificate of Service from the City of South Perth to the Hon Bill Grayden in recognition of his commitment over many years as President and also a Board Member of the South Perth Senior Citizens Association.
+She also recognised Margaret Evans, Supervisor at the South Perth Senior Citizens centre for her commitment.
+The Mayor then read aloud the citation from the Certificate.
+8.3 DEPUTATIONS - A formal process where members of the community may, with prior permission, address the Council on Agenda items where they have a direct interest in the Agenda item.

-- 8.3 DEPUTATIONS A formal process where members of the community may, with prior permission, address the Council on Agenda items where they have a direct interest in the Agenda item. - 8.3.1 Deputations at Council Agenda Briefing Held: 20.3.2012 - 8.3.2 Deputations at Council Meeting Held: 27.3.2012
+8.3.1 Deputations at Council Agenda Briefing Held: 20.3.2012